sweattep/modern_quotes/README.md

 >The user interface is the product

+>Authentication simply identifies a party, authorization defines whether or not they can perform one or more actions

 >Properties of the object being enumerated may be deleted during enumeration

 >Babies don't need money to avoid being homeless